-The first bell rings at 7:45 AM and school begins promptly at 7:50 AM.
-Students arriving between 7:50 AM and 8:30 AM must report to the office for a tardy slip before being admitted to class.
-If a student arrives between 8:30 AM and 11:30 AM, he/she will be counted absent for half a day.
+School begins promptly at 7:50 AM.
+Students arriving between 7:50 AM and 8:20 AM must report to the office for a tardy slip before being admitted to class.
+If a student arrives between 8:20 AM and 11:30 AM, he/she will be counted absent for half a day.
 Any arrival after 11:30 AM will be counted as a whole day absence.
-Students leaving prior to 8:30 AM will be counted as a full day absence.
+Students leaving prior to 8:20 AM will be counted as a full day absence.
 If a child leaves school more than 30 minutes before dismissal time, he/she will be counted absent for half a day.
 Any student arriving or leaving before or after carline must report to the office to be signed in or out.

-46. ABSENCES AND MAKE UP WORK
+30. ABSENCES AND MAKE UP WORK